 When I talk about gut health, I am referring to all stages of digestion and function.
 From the hydrochloric acid in your stomach to the diversity of bacteria in your bowel, it all needs to be strong and balanced to function at its best.

-Over recent years there has been an increased interest in the gut/skin axis (or the gut/skin connection) which is changing the way we view skin health and improve clinical outcomes.
+Over recent years there has been an increased interest in the gut/skin axis (or the gut/skin connection) which is changing the way we view skin health and improving clinical outcomes.
 The human body is fascinating!
 The way it works to keep itself in balance and carry out its functions tirelessly every day – never stopping for a break, is truly a wonder to behold.
-It is therefore important to treat it with respect and appreciate when we may need to give a little helping hand when things get tough.
+It is therefore important to treat it with respect and appreciation when we may need to give a little helping hand when things get tough.

-how is leaky gut related?
+how is leaky gut-related?

 Have you ever noticed how after a night of heavy drinking or fast food you wake up to an unwanted breakout or tired dehydrated skin?
 This is because poor dietary and lifestyle choices can lead to intestinal permeability (commonly called leaky gut) which can cause a whole host of problems.